hichamtaha101/hichamtaha.com/README.md

 ### How to Setup / Scripts

 - `yarn dev` Serve with hot reload at localhost:3000.
-- `yarn build` Build for production.
+- `yarn build` Generate static project in the /out folder.
+Used for static hosting on S3.
 - `yarn start` Launch server.
-- `yarn generate` Generate static project in the /dist folder.
-Used for static hosting on S3.

 ### Linting